Site Loader

 • Follow Government Updates: Keep an eye on government websites like the Ministry of Housing, Communities and Local Government for announcements regarding potential changes to PD rights.

 • Check Your Local Council: Local authorities might have additional guidance or restrictions related to PD in your area.
-These could be specific design considerations or limitations on the types of projects allowed under PD.
+These could be specific design considerations or limitations on the types of projects allowed under Permitted Development Dead.

 • Consult a Professional: An architect or architectural technologist can advise on the most suitable approach for your project, considering PD or full planning permission.
 They can help you navigate the potential changes to PD and ensure your project adheres to future requirements.